PipedreamHQ/docs/docs/notebook/code/README.md

 </div>

 ::: warning
-While you can save a notebook with syntax errors, it's unlikely to run correctly on new events.
-Make sure to fix syntax errors before running your pipeline.
+While you can save a workflow with syntax errors, it's unlikely to run correctly on new events.
+Make sure to fix syntax errors before running your workflow.
 :::

 ## Using `npm` packages

 [NPM](https://www.npmjs.com/) hosts JavaScript packages: bits of code someone else has written and packaged for others to use. npm has over 400,000 packages and counting.
 You can use most of those on Pipedream.

-To use an npm package in a code cell, simply `require()` it:
+To use an NPM package in a code step, simply `require()` it:

 ```javascript
 const _ = require("lodash");
 ```

-When we run your pipeline code, we download the associated npm package for you before running your code cells.
+When we run your workflow code, we download the associated npm package for you before running your code steps.

 If you've used Node before, you'll notice there's no `package.json` file to upload or edit.
 We want to keep working with packages simple, so just `require()` the module like you would in your code, after package installation, and get to work!